 3. Apply for a licence

-Complete the Felling licence application form: Scotland (PDF 78k) also available as a Word document Felling licence (Scotland) (.doc 204K).
+- Complete the Felling licence (Scotland) application form (PDF 13K7B).
+This is also available as a Word document: Felling licence (Scotland) (MS Word 205KB).

 - Use this list of species abbreviations (PDF 20k) to help you complete the application form